FreeCAD/FreeCAD-documentation/wiki/FEM_Solver.md

 fcFEM is packaged as a python library and a macro, and can be downloaded from the _, or will be distributed as part of FreeCAD itself.

+### OpenFoam

+[OpenFoam](https://openfoam.org/) is a powerful framework for [computational fluid dynamics](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) (CFD) simulation, distributed as a series of C++ libraries.

+OpenFoam is available in FreeCAD through two external workbenches:

+-   [Cfd](https://github.com/qingfengxia/Cfd), originally by Qingfeng Xia.
+-   [CfdOF](https://github.com/jaheyns/CfdOF), a fork of Cfd focusing on ease of use.

+While Cfd is intended to be feature-complete for advanced users, CfdOF focuses on users that are just starting in the world of CFD and OpenFoam.

+For Cfd: [update on FreeCAD + OpenFOAM fluid dynamic computation](https://forum.freecadweb.org/viewtopic.php?f=18&t=13699) (forum thread), [Progress of the general Computational Fluid Dynamics (CFD) workbench: CfdWorkbench](https://forum.freecadweb.org/viewtopic.php?f=37&t=22993) (old thread).

+For CfdOF: [Computational Fluid Dynamics (CFD) workbench using OpenFOAM](https://forum.freecadweb.org/viewtopic.php?f=18&t=21576) (forum thread), [training material](http://opensim.co.za/training.html).

+Both workbenches can be installed through the [AddonManager](Std_AddonMgr.md), and both have a place for discussion in the [CfdOF / CFD subforum](https://forum.freecadweb.org/viewforum.php?f=37).

 ## Implementation in progress

 ### FEniCS